 DrugFree Idaho can assist you in implementing a comprehensive, cost-effective, drug-free workplace program.

 Community members are invited to properly dispose of their unused, unwanted, or expired medications.
-The next Take Back Day is scheduled for 4/27/19 at the Ada County Sheriff's Office and Garden City Fred Meyer located on Chinden.
+The next take back day will be in April 2021 at the Ada County Sheriff's Office and Garden City Fred Meyer located on Chinden.
+Check back in the spring to get the exact date!

 Free family movies and fun are presented by Boise Parks and Recreation.
 DFI and youth coalition members interact with attendees to provide fun and games...with a little education thrown in!